 In 2014, we worked with a multinational fast food company which was negotiating to acquire a competitor.
 Although the acquirer already owned and operated several executive jets, their procurement team contacted PJS to arrange regular pre-announcement “executive shuttles”.
 With the two CEO’s in the same room, they successfully negotiated the deal (and subsequently closed) due in part to the confidentiality maintained through the negotiations.
 PJS leveraged unique tail numbers for each flight keeping executive travel private and secure.
 Anyone following the multi-national’s owned fleet would never suspect executives were deep in discussions held face-to-face thanks to the anonymity provided by engaging PJS.

 Using qualitative and quantitative analysis, we determine and track which carriers have the best practices, safest operating histories, and the highest standards for their pilots – all of which reduce our clients’ exposure to anything unexpected.
 Before our guests ever set foot on an aircraft, our in-house safety team examines the operator accident, incident and enforcement history along with aircraft age, history and liability insurance coverage.
-We supplement our safety processes with a $500,000,000 liability policy of our own, the details of which can be viewed here.
+We supplement our safety processes with a $500,000,000 liability policy of our own.

 Our client base represents the most recognizable names in sports, entertainment, and corporate sectors.
 These constituents insist on the highest levels of aviation safety and security.